← Back to all diagnoses

 Criterion A

-• Persistent deficits in nonverbal communicative behaviors used for social interaction are present.
+• Persistent deficits in social communication and social interaction are present across multiple contexts.

 DSM Criteria